JoshuaEagan1/Diagnostic-and-Learning-Tools-for-Time-Series/README.md

 the
 [eacf()](https://www.rdocumentation.org/packages/TSA/versions/1.3/topics/eacf)
-function in the `TSA` package is that rather than a binary indicator significance, âXâ or âOâ, being displayed in the console, this function produces a picture of the eacf that clearly shows significance using colors (red tiles are significant at the 5% level and grey tiles are insignificant) while also indicating the level of significance using
+function in the `TSA` package is that rather than a binary indicator significance (X or O) being displayed in the console, this function produces a picture of the eacf that clearly shows significance using colors (red tiles are significant at the 5% level and grey tiles are insignificant) while also indicating the level of significance using